 Still Struggling to Grasp the Concept?

 We get it, rhetorical essay writing is probably a new and confusing option in your writing arsenal.
 This is definitely one of those essays that require hours of practice to master.
-Luckily for you, EssayPro, the best essay writing service on the web, has a team of professional essay writers that have been writing rhetorical analysis essays for several years.
+Luckily for you, EssayPro, top-notch paper writing service, has a team of professional paper writers that have been writing rhetorical analysis essays for several years.
 They too have dealt with the confusion of finding these hidden persuasive strategies, so the tips and tricks that they carry are priceless for our students.
-Talk to an expert at EssayPro today; live chat with the writer or even order an essay!
+Chat with the writer and get qualified paper writing help!
 Whatever questions you may have, EssayPro is ready to help!